rwth-acis/DVITA2/README.md

 You need a tomcat server running.

-dvita_config.txt must be available in the application folder on the tomcat server, currently:
+dvita_config.txt must be available in the WEB-INF folder under the application folder on the tomcat server, i.e.:
-`/[PATH TO TOMCAT]/webapps/[DEPLOY NAME]/dvita_config.txt`
+`/[PATH TO TOMCAT]/webapps/[DEPLOY NAME]/WEB-INF/dvita_config.txt`

 Compile:
 * Rightclick the DVITA project > Google > GWT compile